Marco Rubio says he intends to serve out a full U.S. Senate term if he wins re-election and is not eyeing another presidential run in 2020.

 "Hillary should be able to win Florida, but it will be close.
 Trump has proven to be far better than anyone at getting earned media and Hillary has certainly given him a lot of new fodder recently between her health "scare" and "deplorables" comment," said a Democrat.
 "The more she makes mistakes, the more she'll have to spend to dig herself out and to win swing states like Florida."

 "Marco will win Florida by about 4-5 points, and Trump will lose Florida by about the same," a Republican predicted.
 "It would be larger except Hillary is the worst Democratic presidential candidate since McGovern '72.
-The difference is the overwhelming non-Cuban Hispanic margin, which will put Trump in a position he cannot make up."
+The difference is the overwhelming non-Cuban Hispanic margin which will put Trump in a position he cannot make up with his Legion of Doom.*

 Reminder: These are thoroughly unscientific surveys that reflect the conventional wisdom of Florida's political elites.
 A year ago, 85 percent of the Florida Insiders said they expected Jeb Bush would win the Florida primary.
-He dropped out before it even happened.
+This month's Florida Insiders included: